On the journey to reach your ideal retirement, stock options can be a valuable tool to have in your arsenal.

 Essentially, stock options are the right to buy a company’s shares at a fixed price at some point in the future.
 They have many rules surrounding them, so it is important to stay abreast of how those rules impact your specific stock options.

-8 common mistakes people make with their stock options
+8 common stock option mistakes people make

 - They don’t know the dates.
 It is important to understand the terms of maturity and the exercise dates.
 You’ll also need to know how much time you have to exercise your stock options after you leave the company.